Vital Signs 2005: What You Can Do

 - Use less motor fuel.
 Walk, bike, or take public transportation whenever possible.
 Ask your government to make roads friendlier to pedestrians and cyclists, to invest in public transportation, and to support land-use policies that make these options viable.
 If you have a car, combine trips to reduce total mileage, and keep it well maintained to reduce oil leaks and runoff.
 If you're planning to buy a car, choose a hybrid or fuel-efficient model.
-For more information, on making the right car choice, from the U.S. Department of Energy, see: www.fueleconomy.gov/feg.
+For more information, on making the right car choice, see the U.S. Department of Energy’s site www.fueleconomy.gov/feg.

 - Use less energy at home.
 Turn off lights and appliances when you aren't using them.
 Run only full loads in washing machines and dishwashers, and hang clothes out to dry.
 Lower the temperature setting on your water heater and insulate your hot water pipes.
-The National Resources Defense Council offers more ideas at: www.nrdc.org/air/energy/genergy.asp.
-Replace your light bulbs with compact fluorescent lamps (CFLs) to cut energy use by a factor of four and save money in the process (See: www.greenseal.org/recommendations/CGR=CFLs.pdf).
+The National Resources Defense Council offers more ideas at www.nrdc.org/air/energy/genergy.asp.
+Replace your light bulbs with compact fluorescent lamps (CFLs) to cut energy use by a factor of four and save money in the process.
+For recommendations, see www.greenseal.org/recommendations/CGR=CFLs.pdf.

 - Choose "green" power.
 Switch to electric utility companies that generate some or all of their power from solar or wind energy rather than fossil or nuclear fuels.
-In the U.S., see: www.green-e.org.
+In the U.S., see www.green-e.org.
 Consider installing solar panels or photovoltaic shingles on your roof, or a solar water heater.
 Many state and national governments offer subsidies or tax breaks for green energy technologies.
-For more information in the U.S., see The Database of State Initiatives for Renewable Energy: www.dsireusa.org.
+For more information in the U.S., see The Database of State Initiatives for Renewable Energy, at www.dsireusa.org.